posener/gitfs/README.md

 By default, a test will also be generated with the code.
 This test fails when the local files are modified without updating the binary content.

+Use binary-packing with `go generate`: To generate all filesystems used by a project add '//go:generate gitfs [./..](./..).' in the root of the project.
+To generate only a specific filesystem add `//go:generate gitfs $GOFILE` in the file it is being used.

 An interesting anecdote is that gitfs command is using itself for generating its own templates.